• Home

 How you are renewed

-Recently, I participated in 15 Days to a Healthier You with Money Saving Mom and I was struck by one of the tasks she gave in the second lesson.
+Recently, I participated in a challenge and was struck by one of the tasks she gave in the second lesson.
 We were supposed to think of things in our day that drained us and things in our days that gave life.

 I was shocked to realize that my day was nearly entirely filled with things that drained.
 The things that drained took up so much time I barely had time (or took the time) for things that gave life.